top of page

 Danielle Hawk was born in Baltimore, Maryland.
 In 2016 she received a Bachelors of Science in Art Education and General Fine Arts.
 She currently teaches ceramics for Baltimore County Public Schools and Towson University.
 In 2022 she received her MFA in studio arts with a concentration in ceramics from Towson University.

 By juxtaposing paired objects, texture, process, or tone I test our preconceived notions of correctness, and peer through the veil of social performance.
+I am excited by the perceived imperfections; for me these moments are rebellion from the stringent standards that I, like so many others, have beholden myself.

 bottom of page